KLCW-TV: Analog-to-digital conversion

-Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997.
-The station did not receive a companion channel for a digital television station.
-Instead, on or before February 17, 2009, which was supposed to be the end of the digital TV conversion period for full-service stations, KLCW-TV would be required to turn off its analog signal and turn on its digital signal (called a "flash-cut").
-As of September 2008, the station's digital signal began broadcasting on its pre-transition UHF channel 43.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 22.
+Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997, the station did not receive a companion channel for a digital television station.
+Instead, on or before February 17, 2009, the original date of the digital TV conversion for full-power stations, KLCW-TV would be required to turn off its analog signal and turn on its digital signal (called a "flash-cut").
+As of September 2008, the station's digital signal began broadcasting on its pre-transition UHF channel 43, using virtual channel 22.